xe1gyq/modules/documentation/EpicentroFestival2015.md

 ## Initial Considerations

-- No food or drinks while you are working with the board
+- No Food or Drinks while you are working with the board
 - Edison + Arduino Breakout Board on top of anti-static bag